 1. What Is TB-500 Peptide?

-TB 500 peptide is a synthetic version of the biologically active region of thymosin beta-4 (Tβ4), a 43-amino acid protein that was first isolated from the thymus gland in the early 1980s and subsequently identified as one of the most abundant intracellular peptides in mammalian cells.
-Where thymosin beta-4 was once thought to function exclusively as a thymic hormone involved in T-cell maturation, the landmark 1991 discovery by Safer, Elzinga, and Nachmias revealed that the protein is actually identical to Fx, the principal actin-sequestering peptide in blood platelets and a wide range of other cell types.
-This finding fundamentally shifted the scientific understanding of the molecule from an immune modulator to a central regulator of the cellular cytoskeleton, and it opened the door to decades of research into its roles in wound healing, tissue regeneration, and cardiovascular repair.
+TB 500 peptide is a synthetic version of the biologically active region of thymosin beta-4 (Tβ4), a 43-amino acid protein that was first isolated from the thymus gland in the early 1980s and then identified as one of the most abundant intracellular peptides in mammalian cells.
+Where thymosin beta-4 was once thought to function exclusively as a thymic hormone involved in T-cell maturation, the landmark 1991 discovery by Safer, Elzinga, and Nachmias revealed that the protein is actually identical to Fx, the principal actin-sequestering peptide in blood platelets and many other cell types.

-The term “TB-500” originally referred to a specific synthetic fragment corresponding to the actin-binding domain of thymosin beta-4, encompassing the amino acid sequence LKKTETQ at positions 17 through 23 of the parent molecule.
-This heptapeptide region is the most highly conserved sequence across all beta-thymosin family members and represents what researchers have identified as the minimal motif required for interaction with globular actin monomers.
-In modern commercial usage, however, the term TB 500 peptide is frequently applied to products containing the full 43-amino acid thymosin beta-4 sequence rather than just the seven-residue fragment, which can create confusion for consumers and researchers alike.
-The distinction matters because the full-length molecule possesses additional functional regions—including the Ac-SDKP anti-fibrotic tetrapeptide and domains involved in terminal deoxynucleotidyl transferase activation—that the minimal fragment does not replicate.
+In modern commercial usage, however, the term TB 500 peptide is often applied to products containing the full 43-amino acid thymosin beta-4 sequence rather than just the seven-residue fragment, which can create confusion for consumers and researchers alike.
+The distinction matters because the full-length molecule has more functional regions—including the Ac-SDKP anti-fibrotic tetrapeptide and domains involved in terminal deoxynucleotidyl transferase start—that the minimal fragment does not replicate.

 Thymosin beta-4, the parent molecule from which TB 500 peptide derives, is encoded by the TMSB4X gene located on the X chromosome at position Xp22.2 and is expressed in virtually every tissue type in the human body.
-Intracellular concentrations can reach remarkably high levels of up to 0.5 millimolar, making it one of the most plentiful peptides within cells.
-The World Health Organization has assigned the International Nonproprietary Name (INN) “timbetasin” to thymosin beta-4 for pharmaceutical nomenclature purposes.
-Despite its ubiquity and decades of preclinical research demonstrating regenerative potential across multiple organ systems, thymosin beta-4 and its synthetic derivative TB-500 remain unapproved by the United States Food and Drug Administration for any human therapeutic indication as of 2025.
+Intracellular levels can reach notably high levels of up to 0.5 millimolar, making it one of the most plentiful peptides within cells.

 | Property | Details |